marufrahmangit/cybersecurity-portfolio/README.md

 - IT Security Analyst
 - Cyber Defense Analyst

-# Skills
+# Projects
-Here is a list of projects I have completed to acquire skills and knowledge in Cybersecurity:
+Here is a list of projects I have completed and acquired associated skills and knowledge:

 | Projects | Skills |
 | --------------- | --------------- |